 In order to gain diverse exposure to healthcare, we own a combination of pharmaceutical companies that benefit from blockbuster breakthroughs and manufacturers that specialise in prosthetics and surgical tools.

-With perhaps the most wide-reaching mandate of all, the Tech and Innovation theme is very exciting.
+With perhaps the most wide-reaching mandate of all, the Technology and Innovation theme is very exciting.

 Our process is straightforward: we don’t gamble on political events, economic outcomes or FX movements.
 We don’t use leverage, nor do we have geographical bias.
 Instead, we look for ways to gain exposure to these world themes, whilst carefully focusing on the price that we have to pay.

 Ravenscroft manages four global funds, all of which follow our Investment Themes.
 Three of these funds are, in turn, invested in funds managed by other asset managers and differentiated by their level of equity exposure.